| BRIBE-TAKING

 Law Commission etc. Most took the view that bribe taking cannot be

+allowed.
 So, we were

 prima facie of the opinion and this should not be permitted.
+There are

 two alternatives, which can be considered.
 Whether immunity should be